Joseph Lister: Improved dressing

 On 19 May 1866, the first patient to use the improved method presented at Lister's accident ward with a compound fracture with extensive swelling and bruising.
 The patient was John Hainy, a 21-year-old casting moulder in an iron foundry, who had been supervising a crane when a chain broke and a metal box, containing a sand mould weighing 12 hundredweight or 1344 lb, fell from a height of four feet and landed obliquely on his left leg.
 Both leg bones were broken and a wound measuring 1.5 by 0.75 in had bled profusely into the muscles and tissue of the leg.
 A secondary complication had occurred when air bubbles had mixed with the blood when the man was moved to the hospital.
 The normal treatment would have been amputation, but Lister decided to treat the wound with phenol.
 He squeezed the leg to remove as much air and blood as possible, then placed a piece of lint soaked in carbolic acid on the wound and covered it with tin foil.
 A bloody crust formed over the wound, consisting of a scab free of bacteria.
 Lister saw for the first time how the scab was gradually converted into living tissue, even when new carbolic acid was being applied - something entirely new.
 Unfortunately Hainy developed bed sores that became gangrenous.
-These were treated with nitric acid to remove the necrotic flesh and carbolic acid to sterilize the wounds.
+These were treated with nitric acid to remove the necrotic flesh and carbolic acid to sterilise the wounds.
 Hainy survived the injury.
 On 27 May, Lister wrote to his father expressing intense satisfaction, stating "I tried the application of carbolic acid to the wound, to prevent decomposition of the blood and to prevent the fearful mischief of suppuration.
 It is now eight days since the accident and patient has been going exactly as though the fracture were a simple one."
 Two weeks later another letter followed, reporting "The great swelling has almost entirely subsided, and the limb is becoming firm".
 On 11 June, he wrote a further letter to his father where he describes compound fractures as "no longer a case of uncertainty" and his decision to publish the results.
-(Note: Listers original letter to his father of 11 June 1866 is printed in full in Cameron 1949.)
+(Note: Lister's original letter to his father of 11 June 1866 is printed in full in Cameron 1949.)
 On 7 August 1866, Hainy was released from hospital.